 From WTAW Country, Nash went from country to classical.
 She signed on with the new NPR (National Public Radio) affiliate KAMU-FM as the station’s first Program Director, where she was a regular contributor to Morning Edition and All Things Considered.
 At the NPR affiliate, she created classical music programs still in syndication.

-When Nash was a substitute weather forecaster and broadcast meteorology instructor for public television, she also learned the importance of weather preparedness and has now developed an energy preparedness program using portable solar technology.
+At KAMU-FM, Nash was a broadcast instructor, and was asked to train students at KAMU-TV to broadcast the weather and substituted in the position of weather forecaster.
+She emphasized the importance of weather preparedness and has now developed an energy preparedness program using portable solar technology.

-Currently, Sunny Nash is completing several projects, including books, articles, oral histories, documentary films and digital heritage preservation projects.
+Nash currently uses all of her skills to help individuals and groups to preserve their cultural heritage and artifacts, and to digitize archives for online galleries and research.
+She is completing several projects, including books, articles, oral histories, documentary films and digital heritage preservation projects.
 Nash is a member of the Ethical Journalism Network, the United States Press Agency, the World Heritage Center, and the International Society of Educational Technology.